GoogleContainerTools/skaffold/docs-v2/content/en/docs/taggers.md

  + the `gitCommit` tagger uses git commits/references.
  + the `inputDigest` tagger uses a digest of the artifact source files.
  + the `envTemplate` tagger uses environment variables.
- + the `datetime` tagger uses current date and time, with a configurable pattern.
+ + the `dateTime` tagger uses current date and time, with a configurable pattern.
  + the `customTemplate` tagger uses a combination of the existing taggers as components in a template.
  + the `sha256` tagger uses `latest`.